MartinAstro/GravNN/docs/source/getting_started.rst

     from GravNN.GravityModels.SphericalHarmonics import SphericalHarmonics

     max_deg = 10
-    model_file = planet.sh_hf_file
+    model_file = planet.sh_file
     grav_model = SphericalHarmonics(model_file, degree=max_deg, trajectory=trajectory)

-Note how the `SphericalHarmonics` model requires information about where the Stokes coefficients are located (`Earth().sh_hf_file` includes the coefficients to degree and order 1000), the maximum degree of the expansion, and (optionally) the trajectory for which the accelerations / potentials must be computed.
+Note how the `SphericalHarmonics` model requires information about where the Stokes coefficients are located (`Earth().sh_file` includes the coefficients to degree and order 1000), the maximum degree of the expansion, and (optionally) the trajectory for which the accelerations / potentials must be computed.

 Now that the model has been configured, we will want to load in the accelerations and potentials.
 If these measurements have already been computed from a former experiment, they will simply be read in from a saved pickle file stored locally on your device.
 If not, they will be computed on-the-fly and saved accordingly.